NoLieNoSean/NoNotes/content/Notes/Homotopy and Isotopy on Surfaces.md

 tags:
 ---
 > [!Abstract]
-> [[Classification of compact surfaces#^d2add7|Isotopies]] are always homotopies.
+> [[Differentiable manifolds#^d2add7|Isotopies]] are always homotopies.
 The converse is not true in general.
 However, for surfaces, we see that homotopy classes of simple closed curves correspond to isotopy classes of simple closed curves.

 # Oriented intersections